India to lift travel advisory on Kashmir two months after crackdown

-SRINAGAR, India (Reuters) - India will lift a travel advisory on the disputed region of Kashmir on Thursday, authorities said, two months after the government launched a security crackdown before removing the state’s special status.
+The dead militant was a member of the Pakistan-based Lashkar-e-Taiba (LeT), and was the fifth militant to killed since the crackdown began, a police officer told Reuters, requesting anonymity as he was not authorized to speak to media.

+The firefight took place in Pulwama district, some 25 kilometres (16 miles) south of Srinagar, the state’s summer capital, and in the same area where in February a suicide bomber rammed a car into a bus carrying Indian paramilitary police.

-Thousands of Indian tourists, pilgrims and workers fled the Muslim-majority state in early August after authorities issued a security alert over possible militant attacks by Pakistan-backed groups, assertions rejected by Islamabad.
+Thousands of Indian tourists, pilgrims and workers had fled Jammu & Kashmir in early August after authorities issued a security alert over possible militant attacks by Pakistan-backed groups, assertions rejected by Islamabad.

 Telephone and internet services were suspended and public movements restricted in some areas to prevent protests hours before India announced it had revoked the region’s special status.

 Some curbs have since been lifted.
-Media reported on Monday that members of the main National Conference party were allowed to meet two senior leaders detained in the crackdown.
+On Sunday, some 15 members of the main National Conference party were allowed to meet two senior leaders detained in the crackdown.

 However, mobile and internet services are largely still blocked in the Kashmir valley.